sourcegraph/sourcegraph-public-snapshot/xlang/xlang.notes.md

 1. Go to http://localhost:3080/github.com/golang/go@6129f37367686edf7c2732fbb5300d5f28203743/-/blob/src/strings/strings.go#L250 in your browser and mouse over some symbols.
 The full source build and analysis of the Go stdlib takes ~3.5s.
 1. Go to http://localhost:3080/github.com/coreos/fuze@7df4f06041d9daba45e4c68221b9b04203dff1d8/-/blob/config/convert.go#L48 in your browser.
 Mouse around.
 1. OK, well those don't have external deps...so let's try one that does: http://localhost:3080/github.com/fsouza/go-dockerclient@1123a1e9fcff4684f9ec2f488a430f8fefe5fab1/-/blob/container.go#L143.
-1. If you want to start from scratch, `rm -rf /tmp/xlang-git-clone-cache /tmp/github-cache` and restart the `make serve-dev` process.
+1. If you want to start from scratch, `rm -rf /tmp/xlang-git-clone-cache /tmp/github-cache` and restart the `./dev/start.sh` process.
 No state is retained when you start up again.

 Note: Go-to-def and hover are implemented for Go only right now.
 Find Local References is not implemented.